porlowska/career-keys/README.md

 - Keyword Extraction from Job Descriptions:The application uses a keyword extraction library to highlight important skills and requirements from job descriptions.

-- Personalized Job Alerts: Users can subscribe to receive updates via email or SMS when new jobs matching their criteria are posted.

 - Responsive and Accessible UI: The application’s front end is responsive and meets accessibility standards.

 ## How to Use

 1. Open URL of deployed app:  https://github.com/porlowska/REPLACE HERE
-2. Explore job listings, extracted keywords, and personalized job alerts.
+2. Explore job listings & extracted keywords
 3. Utilize the various features to enhance your job search process.

 ## Screenshot